‘Memories are made of this…’

 - How we connect with the world – a mobile phone is manufactured with considerable environmental /political/social cost but allows us to share aspects of our lives (and death) with many others.

-- The language used around death.
+- The language used around death and dying.

 - Death as a commodity.